AlexRamallo/virtual-dice/README.md

 # License

-I am releasing this app's source code and all\* of its assets under the Creative Commons CC BY-SA 4.0 license.
+I am releasing this app's source code\* and all\* of its assets under the Creative Commons CC BY-SA 4.0 license.
 To find a summary and the full license text, [visit this page](https://creativecommons.org/licenses/by-sa/4.0/)

+\* This repo includes code third party code which is not governed by this license.
+[See source repo here for the relevant license](https://github.com/yukuku/ambilwarna).

-\* The original icons are not included because they're not mine.
+\*\* The original icons are not included because they're not mine.
 In their place I've added some quick doodles...

 ## Quick back story